xtrm0/csd-blog/README.md

    praise, and (hopefully) acceptance to come in.
 If not accepted, make changes, and repeat previous steps until accepted by committee.
+9. Have the committee fill out the blog post approval form, and send the form to the Computer Science Department Doctoral Program Manager.
-9. Commit your changes to your fork of the repository (`git commit -am 'Blogpost by Harry Bovik'`) and push changes to GitHub (`git push`).
+10. Commit your changes to your fork of the repository (`git commit -am 'Blogpost by Harry Bovik'`) and push changes to GitHub (`git push`).
-10. Make a pull request to the official repository by clicking the pull request button, adding all requested information.
+11. Make a pull request to the official repository by clicking the pull request button, adding all requested information.
-11. Wait for the web-admin to confirm that everything is on order and pull your changes into the main repository.
+12. Wait for the web-admin to confirm that everything is on order and pull your changes into the main repository.
-12. Rejoice!
+13. Rejoice!

 ## Instructions for the committee